bazelbuild/bazel/site/docs/tutorial/java.md

 )
 ```

-Next, you'll want to add instructions to your BUILD file to ensure these dependencies can be used in code.
-You can add these imports as follows:
+You'll also need to add instructions to your BUILD file to ensure the dependencies specified in the WORKSPACE file can be used in code, as follows:

 ```
 # Since tests are dependent on the code contained in the source classes of the project,